 Some machines include additional cycle options such as “Heavy Duty” or “Whitest Whites.”
-Selecting one of these settings in addition to the regular setting (Normal, Delicates, Permanent Press) generally intensifies whichever cycle you're using, including a presoak and adding more water, extra agitation, more time, and/or an extra rinse.
+Selecting one of these settings in addition to the regular washing machine setting (Normal, Delicates, Permanent Press) generally intensifies whichever cycle you're using, including a presoak and adding more water, extra agitation, more washing machine cycle time, and/or an extra rinse.

-You can opt for one of these settings when washing heavily soiled laundry.
+You can opt for the “Heavy Duty” or “Whitest Whites” setting on your washing machine settings when washing heavily soiled laundry.
 Note that machines vary in their washing intensity.
 Get to know the machine.

 Note: It's okay to add an extra rinse cycle when washing any material.
 However, adding additional agitation should only happen for cottons, linens, and durable synthetics.
 Excessive agitation, even when using cold water, can cause shrinkage.